charliemikels/figura-music-player/README.md

 Take a look at the `scripts/README.md` file, to get an overview of the project.
 Each script should also have a comment at the top describing what it does, and all its returns should be at the bottom.

-Note that if you use LuaLS, removeing scripts might cause it to throw type errors, but lua at runtime (probably) won't care.
+Note that if you use LuaLS, removing scripts might cause it to throw type errors, but Lua at runtime (probably) won't care.

 ## FAQ